-It’s Man vs. the Machine at Principa HQ as our data scientists apply predictive analytics and machine learning to predict the winners and spread of each match during the Rugby World Cup.
+It’s Man vs. Machine at Principa HQ as our data scientists apply predictive analytics and machine learning to predict the winners and spread of each match during the Rugby World Cup.

 We signed up two internal teams of data scientists onto sports prediction site SuperBru.com as an exercise to put theory into play in this year’s Rugby World Cup.
 By applying the same principles used to predict customer behaviour for our financial services and retail clients, our two teams are vying against each other to develop algorithms and predictive models that can predict the outcome of the matches with the highest accuracy.